-If you loved Doc Martens back in the ’90s, then you’ll then you probably love combat boots.
-They are rugged, comfy and very cool in a grunge kind of way.
+If you loved Doc Martens back in the ’90s, you’d probably love combat boots.
+They are rugged, comfy, and very cool in a grunge way.

-How do you pull off wearing such a clunky, thick-soled boot without weighing down your look and making you look like a college kid or worse an old lady?
-Here are four style tips that will keep you from looking like a granny in army boots!
+How do you pull off wearing such a clunky, thick-soled boot without weighing down your look and making you look like a college kid or, worse, an old lady?
+Here are four style tips that keep you from looking like a granny in army boots!

 1. Show Off The Shape of Your Legs

 Remember Granny on the Beverly Hillbillies?
 She wore those long to- the- floor dresses and combat boots.
 It can be an old look.

 Since combat boots are rugged, they make your legs and feet look heavy.
 To counteract this, you must wear your combat boots with a short dress to show off your legs.
 A short skirt, a little above your knees, looks more youthful and has a slimming effect.
 You should wear your clothing with solid dark tights or leggings.
 These are weighty enough to balance the boots.